The definitions below are for purpose of simplifying and clarifying portions of this document.

 How Does this Impact Clients?

 enPower will approach meeting the needs of our Clients based on our standard processes, with modifications as provided for in all current governing policies regarding COVID-19 and in conjunction with guidance from applicable governing bodies and utilizing remote tools to remediate whenever possible.

 - Technical Support.

 Telephone and email support remediation will continue as normal for all Clients.
 Our priority, as always, is to assist our Clients in maintaining business operations.

 Onsite technical support remediation and project work has resumed. enPower employees must follow any safety protocols, including wellness checks, mandated by the client/dispatch location.

 If an onsite dispatch is required at your location, and there has been exposure or potential exposure to illness at your site, we require that you notify us prior to dispatch.
 Such notification may delay or otherwise impact onsite dispatch.

-As additional developments occur, we may need to revise this announcement to remain compliant with suggested guidance and/or Orders or other governing provisions.
+As additional developments occur, we may need to revise this announcement to remain compliant with suggested guidance and/or orders or other governing policies.

 |Version Number||Version Date||Type of Change||Change Author||Change Approver||Date of Review|

 |20-13||June 25, 2021||Update per all applicable policies regarding COVID-19, updated guidance from Governing Bodies (as defined inside) and enPower’s COVID-19 Preparedness and Response Plan, as amended.||Cat Koerner||Douglas Horne||June 25, 2021|